 2. Go to the Services tab and then Check the Hide all Microsoft Services box.

-6. Click OK and then Restart your computer.
+5. Click OK and then Restart your computer.
 Then check whether the Windows Update can run now.
-If the Windows Update Database error detected is fixed, update your windows.
+If the Windows Update Database error detected is fixed, update your Windows.
+Press the Windows Key+R again, then type in “msconfig” and click OK.

-8. Go to the General tab and select the Normal Startup option, then Click OK.
+6. Go to the General tab, select the Normal Startup option, then Click OK.

-9. Restart your computer and the potential windows update database error detected issue would be solved.
+Restart your computer, and the potential Windows update database error detected issue will be solved.

 See Also: What is RAVBg64.exe?
 8 Ways to Fix it